 Tim was somehow named Web representative to the SUNYCUAD board of directors, which involves some social-media initiatives and occasionally breaking its Web site.
 Even more mysteriously, he’s occasionally asked to discuss writing for the Web and social media, even doing so for legitimate conferences such as HighEdWeb and SIMTech and the otherwise credible Higher Ed Experts Webinar series.

-Earning a master’s in history from SUNY Oswego in 2005, Tim is currently deep (too deep?) into the Oswego History Project, which includes writing a new book in time for the college’s 2011 sesquicentennial, coordinating an oral history compilation and establishing a broad range of related resources.
+Earning a master’s in history from SUNY Oswego in 2005, Tim led the Oswego History Project, which included writing a new history for the college’s 2011 sesquicentennial (currently languishing in publishing purgatory), coordinating an oral history compilation and establishing a broad range of related resources.
 Previously, he wrote Oswego’s Public Library: A History, a book tracing the history of the longest-operating library building in New York state.

 In his rare spare time, Tim writes poetry, essays and music (he has pedestrian skills with several instruments and sings a mean karaoke version of Oklahoma!).
 He enjoys reading, mountaineering, kayaking, discovering new music, trivia and (more or less) running (on what’s left of his knees).
-The avid sports fan is faculty mentor for Oswego’s women’s hockey team.
-Tim lives in Oswego and tries to keep his cats, Fiona and Coco, fat and happy.
+The avid sports fan is faculty mentor for Oswego’s women’s hockey team and lead announcer/nominal webmaster for Port City Roller Derby.
+Tim lives in Oswego and in addition to learning about life from his son, he tries to keep his cats, Fiona and Coco, fat and happy.